Chevelle Saunsoci | Assistant Coach

-After a stellar playing career with Creighton (2005-10) Chevelle Herring returned to the Bluejay bench in 2013 as an assistant coach.
-She shares recruiting responsibilities and is responsible for on-court work with the shooting guards.
+After a stellar playing career with Creighton from 2005-10, Chevelle (Herring) Saunsoci returned to the Bluejay bench in 2013 as an assistant coach.
+She shares responsibilities for recruiting as well as on-court work with the guards.

-Herring graduated from Creighton University with a Bachelor of Arts degree in public relations in 2010.
+Saunsoci graduated from Creighton university with a bachelor’s degree in public relations in 2010.
 During the summer of 2017, Chevelle married Eddie Saunsoci.

 Linda Sayavongchanh | Assistant Coach / Recruiting Coordinator

 A standout athlete before beginning her coaching career, Sayavongchanh starred at Drake from 2002-06.
-A three-time All-MVC (Missouri Valley Conference) selection, Sayavongchanh finished her career with 1,129 points and was named to the MVC All-Defensive team three times.
+A three-time All-Missouri Valley Conference selection, Sayavongchanh finished her career with 1,129 points and was named to the MVC All-Defensive team three times.
 She closed her career second in steals for the Bulldogs with 266, including 105 in 2003-04.
 During her tenure at Drake, Sayavongchanh was 5-4 against the Bluejays.
 Amongst those battles was the 2005 MVC Tournament title game that saw Sayavongchanh dish out a team-high six assists and score 15 points to lead Drake to 61-44 win and an NCAA Tournament appearance.

-A standout at Lincoln High School in Des Moines, Iowa, Sayavongchanh is a member of the school’s Hall of Fame as well as the Iowa Girls High School Athletic Union Hall of Fame.
+A star at Lincoln High School in Des Moines, Iowa, Sayavongchanh is a member of the school’s Hall of Fame as well as the Iowa Girls High School Athletic Union Hall of Fame.

 Forced to end her playing career (with the exception of a brief appearance on senior night) prior to the 2013-14 season due to chronic knee pain, Tritz recorded 1,041 points over 97 games.